Hestia-Arc/Hestia-Arc/README.md

 <h4> I'm <a href="https://react-portfolio-six-rho.vercel.app">Esther</a></h4>

 <p>
-A Frontend developer.
-I currently develop at Netwares Lab.
-I build modern and user-friendly applications & enjoy learning new things.
-Reach out to me on [twitter][twitter] if you'd like to talk ✌️
+A Frontend developer who builds modern and user-friendly applications & enjoy learning new things.
+Reach out to me on socials if you'd like to talk ✌️
 </p>